wisniewski94/llemonstack/README.md

-# 🍋 LLemonStack - Local AI Agent Stack
+# 🍋 LLemonStack: Local AI Agent Stack

-A fully featured, open source, low-code AI agent automation platform.
-Securely running in docker containers.
+Open source, low-code AI agent automation platform, auto-configured and securely running in docker containers.

-Pre-configured and ready to squeeze.
-LLemoStack gets you up and running in minutes with [n8n](https://n8n.io/), [Flowise](https://flowiseai.com/), [Supabase](https://supabase.com/), [Qdrant](https://qdrant.tech/), [Zep](https://www.getzep.com/), [LiteLLM](https://github.com/BerriAI/litellm), [Langfuse](https://github.com/langfuse/langfuse),
+Get up and running in minutes with [n8n](https://n8n.io/), [Flowise](https://flowiseai.com/), [Supabase](https://supabase.com/), [Qdrant](https://qdrant.tech/), [Zep](https://www.getzep.com/),
+[LiteLLM](https://github.com/BerriAI/litellm), [Langfuse](https://github.com/langfuse/langfuse),
 [Ollama](https://ollama.com/), and [Browser-Use](https://browser-use.com/) and more.

+> 💰 **No cost**, low code AI agent playground
+>
+> ✅ **Up and running in minutes**
+>
+> 🔧 Pre-configured stack of the latest open source AI tools
+>
+> ⚡ Rapid local dev & learning for fun & profit
+>
+> 🚀 Easy deploy to a production cloud

+LLemonStack makes it easy to get 17+ leading AI tools installed, configured, and running on your local machine in minutes with a single command line tool.

+It was created to make development and testing of complex AI agents as easy as possible without any cost.

+LLemonStack can even run local AI models for you via Ollama.

+It provides advanced debugging and tracing capabilities to help you understand exactly how your agents work, and most importantly... how to fix them when they break.

 ![n8n.io - Screenshot](docs/assets/n8n-demo.gif)

-## Version

-LLemonStack is currently a pre-release version.
-It works on macOS, Linux and Windows with WSL 2.

-The scripts and API are in rapid development.
-Check the git history and branches.

 ## Walkthrough Video